 \section{Introduction}

 High-energy astrophysical sources of synchrotron emission are characterized by the presence of ultra-relativistic electrons (pairs in general) in a magnetized plasma.
-Examples range from the jets and radio lobes of active galactic nuclei (AGNs) \citep[since][]{Baade:1956,Burbidge1956}, to those of microquasars \citep{Mirabel1999}, from the regions surrounding supermassive black holes \citep[responsible for the famous images of M87$^*$ and Sgr A$^*$,][]{EHT2021,EHT2024}, to gamma-ray bursts (GRBs) \citep{Lloyd2000,Burgess2020}, from supernova remnants (SNRs) \citep{Reynolds2008}, to the radio emission by cosmic rays in the Galactic interstellar magnetic field \citep{Orlando2013,Planck2016}.
+Examples range from the jets and radio lobes of active galactic nuclei (AGNs) \citep[since][]{Baade:1956,Burbidge1956} to those of microquasars \citep{Mirabel1999}, from the regions surrounding supermassive black holes \citep[responsible for the famous images of M87$^*$ and Sgr A$^*$,][]{EHT2021,EHT2024} to gamma-ray bursts (GRBs) \citep{Lloyd2000,Burgess2020}, and from supernova remnants (SNRs) \citep{Reynolds2008} to the radio emission by cosmic rays in the Galactic interstellar magnetic field \citep{Orlando2013,Planck2016}.

-However, the most representative class of such astrophysical sources is definitely provided by Pulsar Wind Nebulae (PWNe) \citep{Rees1974,Kennel1984a,Kennel1984b,Gaensler2006,Hester2008,Buehler2014}, bubbles of relativistically hot plasma confined by an external medium, either the remnant of the parent pre-supernova progenitor, or, for older systems in the so-called bow-shock phase, the interstellar medium itself.
-PWNe are energized by the wind from a rapidly rotating and strongly magnetized neutron stars (a pulsar), the relic of the stellar explosion.
-Such objects, and in particular their prototype, the Crab nebula, are prototypical examples of optically thin synchrotron emitting sources, from radio to MeV gamma-rays.
-They are also characterized by inverse Compton emission (by diffuse dust emission, stellar radiation field, cosmic microwave background or even synchrotron light itself, as in the Crab nebula) in the GeV to TeV bands and beyond.
-It was indeed thanks to the high level of optical polarization measured in the Crab nebula \citep{Oort1956,Woltjer1957} that synchrotron emission was recognized for the first time as an astrophysical radiation process, as previously suggested by \cite{Shklovskii1953}.
+However, the most representative class of such astrophysical sources is definitely provided by pulsar wind nebulae (PWNe) \citep{Rees1974,Kennel1984a,Kennel1984b,Gaensler2006,Hester2008,Buehler2014}, bubbles of relativistically hot plasma confined by an external medium, either the remnant of the parent pre-supernova progenitor, or, for older systems in the so-called bow-shock phase, the interstellar medium itself.
+The PWNe are energized by the wind from a rapidly rotating and strongly magnetized neutron stars (a pulsar), the relic of the stellar explosion.
+Such objects, in particular the Crab nebula, are prototypical examples of optically thin synchrotron-emitting sources, from radio to mega-electronvolt gamma-rays.
+They are also characterized by inverse Compton emission (by diffuse dust emission, stellar radiation field, cosmic microwave background or even synchrotron light itself, as in the Crab nebula) in the giga- to tera-electronvolt bands and beyond.
+It was indeed thanks to the high level of optical polarization measured in the Crab nebula \citep{Oort1956,Woltjer1957} that synchrotron emission was recognized for the first time as an astrophysical radiation process, as was previously suggested by \cite{Shklovskii1953}.